pingidentity/pingidentity-devops-getting-started/docs/deployment/deployLocalK8sCluster.md

 * ports 80 and 443 available on machine

 !!! info "Docker System Resources"
-    Docker on linux is typically installed with root privileges and thus has access to the full resources of the machine.
-Docker for Mac and Windows has a UI to set the resources allocated to docker.
-Our test Docker for Mac is running with 3 CPUs and 6 GB Memory.
-Adjust as necessary to meet your needs.
+    Docker on Linux is typically installed with root privileges and thus has access to the full resources of the machine.
+Docker Desktop for Mac and Windows provides a way to set the resources allocated to docker.
+For this documentation, a Macbook Pro was configured to use 3 CPUs and 6 GB Memory.
+You can adjust these values as necessary for your needs.

 ## Steps